JonathanCass/batchmaker/README.md

 Features:

-Can add new recipe.
+When creating a new recipe the by field is automatically filled based on currently logged in user.
+When adding ingredients previously added ingredients ( for the current step and only the current step ) are displayed and can be removed before commiting the step.
+Recipes set to private are only viewable by their creators.
+HINT Login as ID: mcp PASSWORD: password.
+The Master Control Protocol has an interesting recipe the humans are not alowwed to access.

 Recipe viewer with 4 categories.
-User's private recipes, Public recipes, User's favortie recipes and most popular recipes.
-When adding ingredients previously added ingredients ( for the current step and only the current step ) are displayed and can be removed before commiting the step.
-Ability to log in.
+1: All current User's recipes including their own access restricted recipes.
+2: All recipes tagged for unrestricted access.
+3: User's favortie recipes, including restricted access recipes based on the assumption they had access at some point.
+4: Most popular recipes listed by number of favorites.

+User Features.
 Logging in requires correct login and password.
 Default login is set as guest.
-Confirmation upon login displays
-current user's handle and avatar.
+Confirmation upon login displays current user's handle and avatar.
-When creating a new recipe the by field is automatically filled. on Recipes set to private are only viewable by their creators.
-HINT Login as login ID: mcp PASSWORD: password.
-The Master Control Protocol has an interesting recipe the humans are not alowwed to access.

 Soon to be added.